-- (1) Members may request or be required to pay a higher deductible than the minimum for certain coverage and certain types of losses require a specific co-pay or deductible. - (2) Property coverage for each member is based on a detailed property schedule.
+- (1) Members may request or be required to pay a higher deductible than the minimum for certain coverage, and certain types of losses require a specific co-pay or deductible. - (2) Terrorism liability is fully funded by the Pool, i.e., no excess/reinsurance is procured. - (3) Members are responsible for a 20% co-pay for Employment Practices Liability coverage claim costs.
+However, the co-pay may be waived if they meet established guidelines. - (4) Property coverage for each member is based on a detailed property schedule.
 Scheduled items are covered to the extent of the cost of repair or replacement according to the excess/reinsurance policy terms.
-Under the Alliant Property Insurance Program (APIP) Reinsurance carriers cover insured losses over \$250,000 to the limit of \$1 billion except for certain types of sub-limited property losses such as flood, earthquake, and terrorism. - (3) Boiler and Machinery self-insured retention for the Pool varies depending on motor horsepower. - (4) Business Interruption/ Extra expense coverage is based on scheduled revenue-generating locations/operations.
-A limited number of members are scheduled, and the rest are limited to \$500,000 of coverage with a \$2.5 million Pool maximum for undeclared exposure.
-The waiting period (deductible) is typically 24 hours but there are exceptions specific to the type of exposure covered. - (5) This sub-limit list is simplified and is not all-inclusive.
+Under the Alliant Property Insurance Program (APIP), reinsurance carriers cover insured losses over \$500,000 to the limit of \$1 billion, except for certain types of sub-limited property losses such as floods, earthquakes, and terrorism. - (5) Business Interruption(BI)/Extra Expense (EE) coverage is based on scheduled revenue-generating locations/operations.
+A limited number of members are scheduled; the rest are limited to \$500,000 of coverage with a \$2.5 million Pool maximum for undeclared exposure.
+The waiting period (deductible) is typically 24 hours, but there are exceptions specific to the type of exposure covered. - (6) This Property Program sub-limit list is simplified and is not all-inclusive.
 In addition, sub-limits are often shared or aggregated by all pool members and, in a few cases, are shared by all APIP members.
-Deductibles often vary by coverage sub-limit. - (6) Auto Physical Damage coverage includes comprehensive, named perils and collision.
-Coverage for each member is based on a detailed vehicle schedule. - (7) Crime Blanket coverage (also referred to as "Employee Dishonesty Coverage with Faithful Performance" of \$2,500 is provided to each member.
-Members may elect to "buy up" the level of coverage from \$5,000 to \$2 million. - (8) Named Position coverage is optional.
-Members may elect to schedule various employees, directors, and commissioners, with individual limits of between \$5,000 and \$1 million. - (9) Cyber coverage is included under the Pool's Property program.
-Members are subject to a 20% co-pay per loss and the Pool's SIR is tiered between \$50,000 and \$100,000 depending on the insured/member's property TIV with an 8-hour waiting period.
+Deductibles often vary by coverage sub-limit. - (7) Auto Physical Damage coverage includes comprehensive, collision, and additional coverage (i.e., rental reimbursement, towing, and personal property).
+Each member's coverage is based on a detailed vehicle schedule.
+The Pool's Auto Physical Damage coverage deductible is \$500,000 per occurrence with certain exceptions: \$25,000 for on-premises comprehensive and collision; a \$100,000 minimum for emergency vehicles and all other vehicles with an RCV of \$250,000 to \$750,000; \$250,000 for all vehicles with an RCV above \$750,000. - (8) Cyber coverage is included under the Pool's Property program on an optional basis.
+Members are subject to a 20% co- pay per loss and the Pool's SIR is tiered between \$50,000 and \$100,000 depending on the insured/member's property TIV with an 8-hour waiting period.
 By meeting established guidelines, the co-pay may be waived.
-The reinsurance maximum limit of liability is \$2 million, with various declared sub-limits. - (10) Enduris purchases Identity Fraud Expense Reimbursement coverage.
-Member claims do not have a deductible.
-There is a \$25,000 limit per member.
+The reinsurance maximum limit of liability is \$2 million, with various declared sub-limits. - (9) Pollution coverage is included under the Pool's Property program on an optional basis.
+Members are subject to a 20% co-pay per loss.
+The Pool's SIR is \$250,000, with certain specific deductibles ranging from \$250,000 to \$1 million.
+The reinsurance maximum limit of liability is \$2 million, with various declared sub-limits. - (10) Each member is provided with \$2,500 of Crime Blanket coverage (also referred to as "Employee Dishonesty Coverage with Faithful Performance").
+Members may elect to "buy up" the coverage from \$2,500 to \$1 million. - (11) Named Position coverage is optional.
+Members may elect to schedule various employees, directors, and commissioners, with individual limits of between \$5,000 and \$1 million. - (12) Enduris purchases Identity Fraud Expense Reimbursement coverage.
+Member claims are not subject to a deductible; the limit is \$25,000 per member.

 Members make an annual contribution to fund the Pool.
 Since Enduris is a cooperative program, there is joint liability among the participating members.
-There were no claim settlements above the insurance coverage in any of the last three policy years.
+No claim settlements were above the insurance coverage in the last three policy years.